wadedismukes/treeducken/README.md

 Below is a quick example of how to use `treeducken` to simulate a set of ten host and symbiont tree sets.
-To do this we set a host birth rate, a host death rate, a symbiont birth rate, a symbiont death rate, a cospecation rate, and a host expansion rate.
+To do this we set a host birth rate, a host death rate, a symbiont birth rate, a symbiont death rate, a cospeciation rate, and a host expansion rate.
 These parameters are further described in the manuscript (in prep.) and the vignette (`cophylogenetic_sim.Rmd`).
 Finally, we have to set the number of sets we would like and the time to simulate until.
 Note that since